Alleyway with Murals near U Street - Neighborhoods in Washington, DC

 Pink is perhaps the most popular color in DC come springtime, as the city’s famous cherry blossoms bloom.
 However, you can find nearly the entire color spectrum when you peruse DC's museums, attractions, restaurants and neighborhoods.
-Lucky for you, we've picked out the best ways to discover all the colors of the rainbow in the nation's capital.
+Lucky for you, we've picked out the best ways to discover all the colors of the rainbow in the District.

 Once winter turns to spring, cherry blossoms bloom at spots all over the District.
 You and your comrades will be awash in pink at gorgeous sites such as the Tidal Basin, the Martin Luther King, Jr. Memorial and even off-the-beaten path locales like Stanton Park.
 You can entertain your cherry blossom enthusiasm even further by attending these National Cherry Blossom Festival events.